slburson/misc-extensions/README.md

 Here `x` and `y` receive the pairs of the alist, and `z` receives the elements of the list.

-####.
-2.1.1.
+#### 2.1.1.
 Predefined argument types

 - `constant` _value_: Yields `value` on every iteration.

 - `list` _list_: Yields successive elements of `list`.

-- `improper-list` _list_: Yields the successive elements of `list`, which may be improper; any non-consp tail terminates the iteration.
+- `improper-list` _list_: Yields the successive elements of `list`, which may be improper; any non-cons tail terminates the iteration.

 - `alist` _alist_: Yields, as two values, the successive pairs of `alist`.